 The best practice is to keep your rebuttal letter succinct and emotion-free.
 Dispassionately state the facts in crisp, professional tenses and avoid bloated descriptions.

-Stage #4: Represent - Send in your representment
+Step #4: Represent - Send in your representment

 Ensure that you submit all compelling evidence to the acquirer, who will transfer the documentation to the issuer to review and make a decision.
 Time is of essence here.
 Be sure to send in your representment on time, follow the provided guidelines, and don't leave any piece of evidence behind.
 And if you have essential supporting documents, such as Chargeback Adjustment Reversal Request or Chargeback Debit Advice Letter, add them.

-Stage 5: Evaluate - Do a chargeback ROI analysis.
+Step 5: Evaluate - Do a chargeback ROI analysis.

 Data-driven decisions are the ultimate competitive advantage.
 Hence, it's essential to always track relevant case outcomes for learning curves and improvement opportunities.

 Even though obtaining and analyzing your representment results is extremely difficult for the average merchant, you do your business much harm if you don't put in the work to isolate patterns, risk factors, and relevant KPIs.
 Sufficient data enrichment, such as Chargeflow will provide, helps you to audit your chargeback representment for what's working or not.